bhaller/SLiMTreeSeqPub/examples/README.txt

 1. Obtain a binary of SLiM, either by installing it or building it from sources (see the SLiM manual)

-2. Place a copy of the SLiM binary (named "slim") in this directory; this local copy will be used by all examples
-2. Place a link to the SLiM binary (named "slim") in this directory; this local lopy will be used by all examples;
-    on linux or OSX you can do this by running, in this directory:
+2. Place a link to the SLiM binary (named "slim") in this directory; this local copy will be used by all examples; on linux or OSX you can do this by running, in this directory:
 ```
 ln -s $(which slim) .
 ```